edwardvanvliet/IoT_Lightroom_24_7_Edward_van_Vliet/README.md

 Last updated 27 October 2022

 ## Introduction
 Using this manual you'll be able to pick a color via the Color Picker (Block) on Adafruit IO using a LED-strip connected to a NODEMCU 1.0, by using Arduino IDE (2.0) software.
 By using a light sensor, sticked to your window, you'll be able to measure the brightness of the incoming light (from outside).
-Lastly we will connect our NodeMCU 1.0 to the internet, because eventually, you'll either have to use the Geolocation API, or the AmbientLightSensor API in this manual.
+We will also connect our NodeMCU 1.0 to the internet, because eventually, you'll either have to use the NTP Client Library, or another Light Sensor API in this manual.

 ## Required hardware components
   - 1x Node MCU 1.0
   - 1x LED-strip
   - 3x Jumper Wires glued to the end of the LED-strip
-  - 1x Grove Light Sensor (v1.2)
-  - 3x Jumper Wires to connect the Light Sensor to your Node MCU 1.0
   - 1x USB-C to USB-B microcable (https://www.allekabels.nl/usb-c-kabel/11518/4080378/usb-c-naar-usb-b-micro-kabel.html?gclid=Cj0KCQjw1vSZBhDuARIsAKZlijQllk1tmEmzDAyOpEEB6p9cz1rm71ymovd92VNrhihNyiu-eR0gt8saAvW9EALw_wcB)